matterpreter/Shhmon/README.md

 **1.** Uses `fltlib!FilterFindFirst` and `fltlib!FilterFindNext` to enumerate drivers on the system in place of crawling the registry.
 **2a.** If a driver is found at altitude 385201, it uses `kernel32!OpenProcessToken` and `advapi32!AdjustTokenPrivileges` to grant itself `SeLoadDriverPrivilege`.
-**2b.** If a driver was not found at 385201, it walks `HKLM\SYSTEM\CurrentControlSet\Services` looking for a "Sysmon Instance" subkey and if found, assigns the required permission as desrcibed above.
+**2b.** If a driver was not found at 385201, it walks `HKLM\SYSTEM\CurrentControlSet\Services` looking for a "Sysmon Instance" subkey and if found, assigns the required permission as described above.
 **3.** If it was able get the required privilege, it calls `fltlib!FilterUnload` to unload the driver.

 ![](ShhmonDemo.gif)